-Angela Stout provides experienced representation in complex property division suits.
+Angela Stout provides experienced representation in complex property division suits

-This is true because separate property is defined as property owned by a spouse prior to marriage, given to a spouse during the marriage, or that was inherited by a spouse during the marriage.
+This is true because a separate property is defined as property owned by a spouse prior to marriage, given to a spouse during the marriage, or that was inherited by a spouse during the marriage.
 By law, the court cannot divest a party of his or her separate property.

 While this explanation seems simple enough, the reality is characterizing assets and liabilities and tracing the funds throughout a marriage can often be a complex task.
-This is especially true when property is acquired with both separate and community funds or parties co-mingle assets, resulting in tracing issues and/or reimbursement claims.
+This is especially true when a property is acquired with both separate and community funds or parties co-mingle assets, resulting in tracing issues and/or reimbursement claims.

 Whether the case is composed of a high net worth estate involving the valuation of complex assets and business interests or a more modest estate, The Stout Law firm, P.L.L.C.
 Houston attorneys are equipped with the knowledge, skill, experience, and dedication needed to secure results for clients.

 As a community property state, Texas law begins with the premise that the community estate should be divided between the parties in a ‘just and right’ manner.
 What constitutes ‘just and right’ however, varies based on the circumstances of each particular case.

 In some instances advocating that an estate be divided equally between the parties may be appropriate.
 In other cases, a more aggressive approach may be warranted.
 This may include seeking a disproportionate division of the community estate in favor of one spouse, alleging waste claims, and/or seeking a reimbursement claim from one marital estate to another.

 Filing a Property Division Suit in Houston?
 Contact Us